On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Convex bodies in Behrend position and the o -symmetric reverse isodiametric inequality

 \end{enumerate} \end{theorem}

 The proof of \cref{thm_equival_isod_lown} rests on two key lemmas for which we introduce some notation.
 We write $\NO_1(n)$ for the set of non-orthogonal matrices $M \in \GL_n(\R) \setminus \O(n)$ with $\abs{\det(M)}=1$.
 Geometrically, $\NO_1(n)$ contains all volume-preserving linear maps that do not keep the unit ball $\B_2^n$ invariant.
+The following lemma is certainly folklore in the literature around volume-minimizing enclosing ellipsoids.
+For completeness we provide the proof.

 \begin{lemma} Let $K\in\K_o^n$ be such that $K\subseteq\B^n_2$.
 The following are equivalent: \begin{enumerate}[(i)] \item $K$ is in L\"owner position. \item For every $M \in \NO_1(n)$, we have $K\nsubseteq M(\B^n_2)$. \end{enumerate} \end{lemma}